alextselegidis/easyappointments/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-You can build the files by running the `npm run build` command.
-This will bundle everything to a `build` directory.
+You can build the files by running `npm run build`.
+This command will bundle everything to a `build` directory.

 ## Installation

-Since Easy!Appointments is a web application, it runs on a web server and thus you will need to perform the following steps in order to install the system on your server:
+You will need to perform the following steps to install the application on your server:

 * Make sure that your server has Apache/Nginx, PHP and MySQL installed.
 * Create a new database (or use an existing one).